FaroukElk/GuruMaps/README.md

 More info can be found here: https://developer.android.com/studio/debug/dev-options.html

    i.
-Open the Settings app
+On your Android device open the Settings app

    ii.
 Scroll to the bottom and select About Phone (Under System on Android 8.0 and higher)